 That is, of course, an easy one to see through, but not all assumptions of causation are so easily debunked.
-Consider the number of people who, despite debunking, still believe that immunizations cause autism, based on a correlation between increased autism diagnoses and the dawn of immunizations, along with a correlation between the typical age at which autism symptoms appear and the age at which vaccinations are responsible for a rise in autism-or, for that matter, that a rise has even occurred-but, as with Erin Brockovich and the PG&E case, this is an emotionally charged topic not easily settled with a few words of logic.17
+Consider the number of people who, despite debunking, still believe that immunizations cause autism, based on a correlation between increased autism diagnoses and the dawn of immunizations, along with a correlation between the typical age at which autism symptoms appear and the age at which vaccinations are administered.
+There is no evidence that immunizations are responsible for a rise in autism-or, for that matter, that a rise has even occurred-but, as with Erin Brockovich and the PG&E case, this is an emotionally charged topic not easily settled with a few words of logic.